ubports/docs.ubports.com/appdev/index.rst

 Ubuntu Touch has three types of applications: Web Applications (WebApps), Scopes and Native Applications.
 Applications are packaged, distributed and deployed using a format called `click <https://click.readthedocs.io/en/latest/>`_ packaging.
-Languages of choice are QML or HTML5 for the UI and can be Javascript, Qt, C++, Python, Go for the logic.
+App UIs can be created using QML or HTML5, and scripting can be done using JS, Qt, C++, Python, or Go.

 Click package overview
 ^^^^^^^^^^^^^^^^^^^^^^